dylan2106/Magnetic-Voluntary-Head-fixation/README.md

 this device sences the bearing balls in teh kinematic bearings and sends the appropriate output as BNCs TTL that are routed to the scanimage control system and the behaviural control

 ### \pc_software
-this directory runs the PC code for the flow control of training of cvoluntary head fixation and some behavioural experiments.
+this directory runs the PC code for the flow control of training of voluntary head fixation and some behavioural experiments.

 it runs in MATLAB
 and is started using controllerGUI.m